 IPKF: Rajiv Gandhi’s Sri Lanka venture failed to impede the murderous campaign of the LTTE.
 The honorable Indian Army had barely lost in any operation it planned and it was never misused fighting random wars elsewhere.
 Rajiv, without consulting his cabinet, sent 100,000 armed men to Sri Lanka, without telling them about the geography of the Jaffna peninsula, nor about the LTTE hideouts. that was widely hated as an occupying force and thrown out in ignominy.
 The Indian Peace Keeping Forces were called back after failing to rein in the LTTE and suffering heavy casualties.
 Overall 1200 armed men died and plenty more of both Tamils & Sinhalese lost lives.
 As a result, lost his life too.

-The True Democrat: The true democrat and the clean Rajiv Gandhi had no qualms using his political and Government power to overpower people he perceived were inconvenient.
+The True Democrat: The true Democrat and the clean Rajiv Gandhi had no qualms using his political and Governmental power to overpower people he perceived were inconvenient.

-Sadly his works did not match his words and his reign is best remembered for numerous scandals and accidents.
+Sadly Rajiv Gandhi’s reign is best remembered for numerous scandals, accidents, and gaffes.
 Shri Rajiv Gandhi is arguably the worst prime minister of India and inarguably the most overrated prime minister of India.